storj/storj/cmd/statdb/README.md

 # gRPC Server

-This is a gRPC server which handles CRUD (create, read, update, delete) requests for storing stats for farmers in a relational database
+This is a gRPC server which handles CRUD (create, read, update, delete) requests for storing stats for storagenodes in a relational database

 To run the server:
 ```